 I was digging through the back of the fridge looking for some inspiration and I found a ziplock back with a small fistful of boiled stinging nettles.
 Those of you that remember my foraging expedition might remember the stinging nettles I picked (and never cooked with).
 Though it’s been almost a month, the little baggie of boiled nettles made it to the back of the fridge where it froze solid allowing me to resurrect it in this pasta today:-)

 Honestly the nettles didn’t really add much flavor to the pasta, but it does make it a nice green color.
 This was my first time using my newest Kitchen Aid attachment (pasta roller) so the pasta didn’t exactly turn out gorgeous, but I’d have to say this was far better (and easier) than the hand crank contraptions I’ve used in the past.
 The burly motor in the Kitchen Aid makes short work of the rolling process, and because you don’t have to turn a crank, you have both hands free to feed and catch the pasta on the other end.

 Finished nettle pasta ready to hit the pot.

 I really like to keep pastas very simple highlighting just one or two of the ingredients.
 In this case I wanted the pasta and fava beans to be the stars since they both take a fare amount of work to prepare.
 The Pecorino Grand Cru, an aged sheepsmilk cheese gives the fresh pasta some depth and umami while the lemon and pepper brighten it up.
 Fava beans, when lightly boiled and shelled have a texture a bit like edamame, but they are much sweeter and have a flavor similar to peas.

-1 C lightly boiled and shelled fava beans
+- 1 Cup fava beans lightly boiled and shelled

-1/2 C grated Pecorino Grand Cru (or other hard Italian cheese)
+- 1/2 Cup Pecorino grated Grand Cru (or other hard Italian cheese)